paride/seiscomp-2.1-phenix/README.md

 SeisComP 2.1 is not licensed in a clear way, so it has to be considered **non-free**.
-A very ambiguous and clearly non-free
+An ambiguous and clearly non-free
 [SeisComP Public License](http://geofon.gfz-potsdam.de/software/seiscomp/license.pdf)
 does exist, but seems to apply only to the newer SeisComP3.